PDF(28.0 KB) View with Adobe Reader on a variety of devices

 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-This document describes how to determine if internal or external Border Gateway Protocol (BGP) neighbor flaps are caused by maximum transmission unit (MTU) issues.
+This document describes how to determine the cause of internal or external Border Gateway Protocol (BGP) neighbor flaps are caused by MTU.

 Ensure you complete these tasks on both BGP routers before you complete the procedures in this document: